sevvy-wevvy/Several-Bees/README.md

   <small>
     <b>Several Bees</b> is released under the
     <a href="https://www.gnu.org/licenses/gpl-3.0.html" target="_blank">GPL-3.0 License</a>.
-    This means you’re free to use, modify, and share the code — as long as you:
+    This means you’re free to use, modify, and share the code.
+As long as you:
   </small>
 </p>